THREE care homes run by Hampshire County Council have been earmarked for closure as part of a shake-up of elderly care.

 Two day centres for the elderly at Cornerways and Addenbrooke will also be relocated under the proposals.
 Currently Cornerways provides day care to 45 pensioners.

 A council report has warned moving elderly residents “might cause upset and worries”.
-But the council has said it will work with residents, families and social workers to decide on the most appropriate alternative accommodation.
+But the council has said it will work with residents, families and social workers to decide on the most

 The council plans to offer care home staff voluntary redundancy or work in other care homes.